vocation stories | RAFFAELLA

-On May 8th, 1995 I sat down to have a conversation with Sr. Susan in which for the first time I opened myself up to someone who was talking about God.
+On May 8th, 1995 I sat down to have a conversation with one of the Apostles of the Interior Life in which for the first time I opened myself up to someone who was talking about God.
 It was on that Monday evening that I fell in love with happiness and peace and decided that it was worth giving up everything to find it.
 That same night I called the coach and the manager of the team telling them that I was done playing soccer, because I wanted to turn my life around, back towards God.
 Despite the multiple calls I received that were trying to make me change my mind, nothing could compare to what I was finding in my new lifestyle.
 Daily prayer, spiritual direction and the reception of the Sacraments (that had been very rare during those 2 years) became my guiding star.

 Needless to say, that parish mission was a time of special Grace.
 God touched my heart through the Apostles’ presence, their preaching, and their witness of faith.
 Up to that moment in my life, I had never thought about a religious vocation.
 I remember as a child day-dreaming about becoming a missionary, especially when watching the news reports of starving children in Africa.
 But that was the extent of my thinking about a vocation.

-Following that first encounter with Sr. Susan, I began a journey of discernment that made me become aware of my interior thoughts, feelings and desires, of my need to be purified of unhealthy attachments to things and people.
+Following that first encounter, I began a journey of discernment that made me become aware of my interior thoughts, feelings and desires, of my need to be purified of unhealthy attachments to things and people.
 Especially, I remember taking time in prayer to ask the Lord to open my heart to discover His will, and to grant me the grace to embrace it once I found it.

 The more I went through the discernment process, the more I felt that I was completely free and ready to accept whatever God was calling me to do.
 He slowly showed me the beauty of giving my life completely to Him in a chaste, poor and obedient life.
 His love was so overwhelming that I knew it was enough for me; I didn’t need the companionship of another human being to fill my heart.
 Jesus was able to give me a hundred times what I was looking for.